 James Baldwin The Fire Next Time

 James Baldwin recognized the tendency to embrace faith as a hiding place, to avoid confronting love.
 Confronting love Baldwin believed, included facing the terrors of life and the terrors of death.
-Baldwin said "Faith for many is a kind of hiding place.
-For many, where you don't have to think about yourself and don't have to change.
-Not have to be responsible for your neighbor."
-As a country, we have not been responsible to one another, nor are we capable of confronting "the terrors of life and terrors of death."
-And we certainly lack the capacity as one nation, to confront love; and the evidence is everywhere.
+Baldwin said “Faith for many is a kind of hiding place.
+For many, where you don’t have to think about yourself and don’t have to change.
+Not have to be responsible for your neighbor.”
+As a country, we have not been responsible for one another, nor are we capable of confronting “the terrors of life and terrors of death.”
+And we certainly lack the capacity as one nation, to confront love, and the evidence is everywhere.

 Las Vegas is not an anomaly.
 Rachel Blevins of The Free Thought Project https://www.alternet.org correctly points out “As the death toll continued to rise from the Las Vegas shooting, media outlets were quick to call it “the deadliest shooting in U.S. history.”
 However “the deadliest shooting in modern U.S. history,” as tales of past mass shootings on American soil were unearthed.”
 Apparently, when all the victims are Native American or black, over 900 deaths combined, it can be, initially easily overlooked by the media.

 To have mass shootings at a grammar school, (Sandy Hook), a high school (Columbine), and a university (Virginia Tech) killing a total of 72 children and young adults- and still have little meaningful gun legislation to address it- is criminal in and of itself.
 One of these shootings, in a saner and less violent society, would have resolved this as expeditiously as possible.
 A country not moved by the senseless and preventable deaths of its’ children to enact better laws gave birth to the mass shooting in Las Vegas.
 And based on the past and current behavior of our “misleadership” in Washington we will have another bloodbath on our hands soon.